-MRTP Use and Health Risk - Serious and Unexpected Adverse Experiences currently use tobacco products (section 911(g)(2)(A-B)), your PMSS must include ongoing surveillance of all adverse experiences including those that are both serious and unexpected associated with the use of the MRTPs.
+In order for FDA to determine whether the tobacco products that are the subject of this order continue to be appropriate to promote the public health and continue to be expected to benefit the health of the population as a whole taking into account both users of tobacco products and persons who do not currently use tobacco products (section 911(g)(2)(A-B)), your PMSS must include ongoing surveillance of all adverse experiences including those that are both serious and unexpected associated with the use of the MRTPs.
 These experiences may become known to you through any source, including a customer complaint, request, or suggestion made as a result of an adverse experience; or tobacco product defect, or failure, reported to you, or identified in the literature or media.
 Your PMSS protocols must include procedures for monitoring and analyzing adverse experiences and your annual PMSS report must include: